kyuridenamida/marathon-general-visualizer/README-en.md

 ## How to use

-To start Visualizer (Frontend with auto-reload + Backend), run the following command in your terminal in the project root directory.
+To install & start Visualizer (Frontend with auto-reload + Backend), run the following command in your terminal.

 ```
+git clone git@github.com:kyuridenamida/marathon-general-visualizer.git # CLONE GIT REPOSITORY
+cd marathon-general-visualizer # Move to the repository root directory
 npm i # INSTALL PACKAGES
 npm start
 ```